About the Burn Injury Model System

 Dr. Slavin is a physical therapist with more than 30 years of experience in the rehabilitation field as a clinician, educator and researcher.
 Her interests include promoting evidence-based practice in rehabilitation and use of appropriate measures to assess rehabilitation outcomes.
 She has contributed significantly to two computer adaptive tests (CAT): the Activity Measure for Post-Acute Care (AM-PAC) and the Spinal Cord Injury Functional Index (SCI-FI).
 Dr. Slavin is currently the Director of Education and Dissemination at the Health and Disability Research Institute at the Boston University School of Public Health.

-BHBIMS Staff
+BHBIMS Team

 Lauren Shepler - Research Project Manager